 Identification of Horned Grebe

-The Horned Grebe's gold feathering, or plumicorns, have the distinctive shape of a horn (or just an elongate shape).
+The Horned Grebe's gold feathering, or plumicorns, have the distinctive shape of a horn (or just an elongated shape).
 The plumicorns usually appear to stretch from the lores to the back of the head.
 The bill is heavier than that of the Eared Grebe, and the tip of the bill can be pale.
 It is not always visible if the bill is dirty or the bird is at a great distance.
-The eye appears much higher on the head, due to the flat appearance of its head.
+The eye appears much higher on the head due to the flat appearance of its head.

 If you feel like a challenge, learning the calls/songs of these two grebes may be beneficial to you!
 The Eared Grebe tends to have a longer, rising squeak, while the Horned Grebe has more trilling notes that sound like a dog toy bouncing down the stairs.